-Sales is all about building a connection with your client.
+Sales are all about building a connection with your client.
 The better you connect, the higher the chances for conversion.
 Odds are that your product is not the only one of its kind in the market.
 Your customers have hundreds, if not thousands of options.

 How do you connect with your audience?